pragmagrid/lifemapper-server/README.rst

      # /opt/lifemapper/rocks/bin/initDB

-   The script output is in /tmp/initDB.log
+   The script output is in /tmp/initDB.log.
+On a host with 4Gb memory it takes ~2.5 hrs to complete, on a host with 2GBb memory - ~6hrs.

 #.
 Run the pipeline ::